dongcc/scut/project/README.md

 Build container image for the front end and back end application.

 Deploy the application into a k8s cluster(minikube or minishift or a real k8s cluster) or a Docker Swarm cluster.
-- all the nodes need to have 2 + replicas
+- all the service need to have 2 + replicas

 A reference:
 https://developer.ibm.com/components/node-red/tutorials/create-a-voice-enabled-covid-19-chatbot-using-node-red/